 Acknowledging this challenge, Congress enacted the John R. Justice Prosecutors and Defenders Incentive Act (42 U.S.C. § 3797cc-21), named for the late John Reid, Justice of South Carolina, to encourage qualified attorneys to choose careers as prosecutors and public defenders and to continue in that service.
 The John R. Justice (JRJ) Program provides loan repayment assistance for local, state, and federal public defenders and local and state prosecutors who commit to continued employment as public defenders and prosecutors for at least three years.
 The Arizona Administrative Office of the Courts (AOC) is the Governor-designated entity administering the JRJ Program in Arizona.

 Congress provided the first year of funding for the JRJ Program in fiscal year 2010.
-Now in its fourth year, the JRJ Program will allot $63,907 to the AOC for fiscal year 2013.
+Now in its fifth year, the JRJ Program will allot $34,273 to the AOC for fiscal year 2014.

 Award monies are paid directly to the lender or servicer of the loan upon execution of the service agreement required for participation in the JRJ Program.
 As required by the grant, the award money is intended to supplement, not substitute, the recipient’s personal student loan obligation.
 Awards are renewable, however all awards are subject to federal funding of the JRJ Program.

 HOW TO APPLY FOR THE JOHN R. JUSTICE GRANT PROGRAM

 Your application can be filled out online and submitted via email to firstname.lastname@example.org or fax: 602-307-1274.
 You can also print and mail your application to:

 Executive Office, Suite 411